Congress of Roman Frontier Studies: 23. 2015 Ingolstadt, Germany

-The 23rd Congress took place in Ingolstadt in Germany from 14–20 September 2015.
+The 23rd Congress took place in Ingolstadt in Germany from 14 to 20 September 2015 and was organised by the Bavarian State Office for Monument Protection and the German Limes Commission.
 Excursions during the Congress included the fort at Eining, Weltenburg Abbey and Regensburg.
 There were eight buses for the 370 delegates (from 30 countries) so for two of the days the delegates selected from a choice of tours along the Raetian Limes.
 Sites on these various tours included Hesselberg, Ruffenhofen Roman Park, Weißenburg in Bayern, Oberhochstatt, Theilenhofen, Pfünz Roman Fort, Böhming, Pförring, various watch-towers, Manching and the Oppidum of Manching.
 The pre-Congress excursion took place on 12–13 September and included Künzing, the Römermuseum Boiotro in Passau, the Gäubodenmuseum and St. Peter's Church, Straubing and the Walhalla memorial in Donaustauf.
-The post-Congress excursion took place from 21–23 September and visited the Raetian Limes and Upper Germanic-Rhaetian Limes in Baden-Württemberg.
+The post-Congress excursion took place from 21 to 23 September and visited the Raetian Limes and Upper Germanic-Rhaetian Limes in Baden-Württemberg.
 Sites included Rainau-Buch, Dalkingen, Aalen, Schwäbisch Gmünd, Mainhardt fort, Pfahldöben, Osterburken, Aschaffenburg and Pompejanum.

-Suzana Mastesic and Sebastian Sommer edited the handbook for the Congress, At the Edge of the Roman Empire.
+Suzana Matesic and Sebastian Sommer edited the handbook for the Congress, At the Edge of the Roman Empire.
 Tours along the Limes in Southern Germany.

 As was now customary, the majority of the papers were delivered in themed sessions, with a smaller number by province and a good number of posters.

 Almost 150 papers were published in two volumes and in three languages (English, German and French) in 2018.